 - 4. A Non-Elderly persons with disabilities transitioning out of institutional and other segregated settings, at serious risk of institutionalization, homeless or at risk of becoming homeless. - E. Fifth Preference: (Disability, 5 Points) - 1.
 An elderly family as defined herein that has a member(s) with disabilities; - 2.
-A non-elderly disabled family as defined on page 25 of this Administrative Plan - F. Local Residency Preference (1 Point) Knox County residents will be selected from the waiting list for a Housing Choice Voucher before a non-Knox County resident.
+A non-elderly disabled family as defined on page 25 of this Administrative Plan - F. 1 additional preference point is given if the applicant is a resident of Knox County.

-10.3 Selection From The Waiting List
+11.3 Selection From The Waiting List

 Based on the above preferences, all families in preference A will be offered housing before any families in preference B, and preference B families will be offered housing before any families in preference C, and so forth.
-HUD targeted allocations will be offered to families that meet the target specifications with offers based on priority and then by the sequence within the aboveprescribed preferences.
+HUD targeted allocations will be offered to families that meet the target specifications with offers based on priority and then by the sequence within the above-prescribed preferences.